danielbaud/genea/README.md

  5/2/1920 -
 ```
 #### select
-Select another person as being the cursor, wether from ID or from (relation)[#relation] of
+Select another person as being the cursor, wether from ID or from [relation](#relation) of
 the current one
 ```
 > select father.mother